-binned.data.list

-A list with binned. data objects or a list of filenames containing such objects.

-same.binsize If TRUE the mappability correction will only be calculated once.
+binned.data.list A list with binned. data objects or a list of filenames containing such objects. same.binsize If TRUE the mappability correction will only be calculated once.
 Set this to TRUE if all binned.data objects describe the same genome at the same binsize.

-reference A file or GRanges with aligned reads.

-assembly Please see fetchExtendedChromInfoFromUCSC for available assemblies.
-Only necessary when importing BED files.
+A file or GRanges with aligned reads. reference Please see fetchExtendedChromInfoFromUCSC for available assemblies.
+Only assembly necessary when importing BED files.
 BAM files are handled automatically.

-pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented min.mapq Minimum mapping quality when importing from BAM files.
-Set min.mapq=NULL

-A logical indicating whether or not duplicate reads should be removed.

-Maximum allowed fragment length.
+Alternatively a data.frame with columns 'chromosome' and 'length'. pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented for BED files).
+Minimum mapping quality when importing from BAM files.
+Set min.mapq=NULL min.mapq to keep all reads. remove.duplicate.reads A logical indicating whether or not duplicate reads should be removed. max.fragment.width Maximum allowed fragment length.
 This is to filter out erroneously wrong fragments due to mapping errors of paired end reads.

-20 DNAcopy.findCNVs

-A list with binned.data objects with adjusted read counts.
+A list with binned. data objects with adjusted read counts.

-deltaWCalculator

-Calculate deltaWs
+deltaWCalculator Calculate deltaWs